archphile/thepenguin/content/blog/2018-12-27-getting-my-life-back-part-one-social-media.md

 ## Twitter

 This decision had a deep impact on me, so I started wondering what was the actual reason I had a **Twitter** account.
-I always told myself that I used **Twitter** in order to get informed about what is happening in the world, but that was a lie.
+I always told myself that I used **Twitter** in order to get informed about what is happening around the world, but that was a lie.
 The reason I used twitter was in order to express my opinion (that nobody should give a fuck about) about everything, being forced from the maximum of the 140 characters to write in a "smartypants" way so that I **get re-tweets**.

 I started reading all my past tweets and I felt sad.
 That was not me, but an impersonation of myself **seeking the dopamine that comes after the "reward" of a re-tweet**.
 Initially I decided to delete all my tweets and stay there only to follow accounts from news agencies etc., but I knew it was not enough.
 As a result I deleted my **Twitter** account.